 William Calley is still alive.
 Who?
 Remember Second Lieutenant William Calley, the platoon leader in Vietnam, who, on March 16, 1968, swept into the little village of MyLai and murdered 500 civilians, mostly old people, women and children?
 That William Calley.
 After weeks in which two of his men had been killed by snipers and a bomb, but he had not had the opportunity to confront the enemy, who were lurking in a vast network of underground tunnels, The MyLai massacre was his response.

 He lives on in two ways.
-Though convicted of 22 murders in 1971 and sentenced to life in prison, after three years under lax house arrest at Fort Leavenworth, he was pardoned by President Nixon in 1974.
+Though convicted of 22 murders in 1971 and sentenced to life in prison, after three years under lax house arrest on military bases he was paroled in 1974.
 Now a chubby, 5’4”, Colonel Sanders goateed ex- jeweler, pushing 70 years and wearing a Stetson, he has been considered a respectable citizen.
 He has been giving paid lectures on his war experiences, and, after a broken marriage, lives in Atlanta, Georgia.
 When British reporters from the Daily Mail sought to interview him in 2007, he asked for — and didn’t get — $25,000.
 His friends say he has no remorse.

 Second, his spirit lives in recent news stories from Iraq and Afghanistan — including, according to commentators, the tortures at Abu Ghraib and the November 19, 2005 party of Marines who murdered 24 civilians — including mothers, children, and an old man in a wheelchair — at Haditha.
 Only one man faced a capital charge; he pleaded guilty to a lesser charge, was reduced in rank to private and set free.